appbaseio/Docs/src/scalr/javascript/nodejs-intro.md

 }
 ```

-In this tutorial, we have learnt how to index new data and stream both individual data and results of an expressive query.
+In this tutorial, we learned how to index new data and stream 1.) individual data document and 2.) results of a data query.
 [Appbase.io](https://appbase.io) supports a wide range of queries.

 For next steps, check out our [Javascript API reference]() or take a look at the <span class="fa fa-external-link-square"></span>[ElasticSearch JS reference](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html) for a deeper dive.